shoaibkh4n/sitemap-generator/CONTRIBUTE.md

 # Contributing to Sitemap Generator

 Welcome to Sitemap Generator!
 We appreciate your interest in contributing.
-By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Ways to Contribute

 1. **Report Issues:**

    - Found a bug or have a feature request?
-[Open an issue](https://github.com/your-username/sitemap-generator/issues).
+[Open an issue](https://github.com/shoaibkh4n/sitemap-generator/issues).

 2. **Contribute Code:**